Kavaler Award

-The winner is celebrated at The Chemists’ Club Kavaler Award Gala sponsored by Piper Sandler – a black tie event where prominent members of the chemical industry gather to honor the year's award recipient.
-The winner receives a custom-designed trophy that is crafted each year by a top student artist from a prestigious NYC institution.
+The award is presented at The Kavaler Award Gala.
+At this black-tie event, industry leaders gather to celebrate the award recipient, who is given a trophy that is designed and crafted new each year by a student artist from a prestigious NYC institution.

-The Chemists' Club Kavaler Award Sponsored by Piper Sandler is a revival of the Kavaler Award presented by Chemical Market Reporter in 1990-1999 in Honor of Arthur Kavaler, a probing reporter and former chief editor of Chemical Market Reporter.
+The Chemists' Club Kavaler Award, which has been sponsored by Piper Sandler several times, is a revival of the Kavaler Award presented by Chemical Market Reporter in 1990-1999 in Honor of Arthur Kavaler, a probing reporter and former chief editor of Chemical Market Reporter.

 After the purchase of Schnell Publishing by the giant Elsevier science journal book publisher based in London, Elsevier discontinued the Kavaler Award as the award had been managed by Schnell.